 Proving misdiagnosis and inappropriate medical treatment may not be enough to prove that your medical care did not meet the expected standards, unless you can also show that the treatment you received caused you additional medical harm.
 Not curing your disease is typically not enough to prove that your medical care did not meet expected standards, unless we can show a significant financial loss directly related to the inappropriate care.

 If you suffered an injury and financial losses after receiving treatment by a doctor, surgeon or other health care provider, we ask these three basic questions:

 - Did the doctor do everything reasonable to ensure a proper diagnosis?

 - Did the diagnosis and treatment lead to additional injury or illness?

 - Did the additional injury or illness lead to increased pain and financial loss?

-we believe that each doctor and hospital has a a responsibility to their patients and the community to provide the highest level of preventive care, diagnosis and medical treatment up to the standards of their profession.
+We believe that each doctor and hospital has a responsibility to their patients and the community to provide the highest level of preventive care, diagnosis and medical treatment up to the standards of their profession.

 If the answer is yes to any of these questions, there may have a legitimate claim for compensation for injuries resulting from sub-standard medical care by your health care provider.
 Contact DeLuca & Weizenbaum, in Providence, Rhode Island, to discuss your case with one of our experienced lawyers.
 We represent clients throughout Rhode Island and Massachusetts.